 Remote working is on the rise and it’s great for many reasons.
 You can set your hours, work from a location that suits you best, and even have more time to spend with your family.
 But what about security?

 In today’s connected world, there are no safe distances from cyberattacks.
 Whether you work remotely or in the office, cybercrime is a real threat to your company and business.
 Every day, more data and information are being transmitted through the internet than ever before.
 With so much sensitive information floating around, remote workers can find it difficult to stay safe online.

 In this blog post, we will discuss what precautions remote workers should take to stay safe in this digital world.

 Use strong passwords.

 A strong password should have a combination of letters, numbers, and special characters.
 It should be at least 14 characters in length but ideally would exceed 20 characters.
-Make sure that the password is completely unrelated to your personal information such as date of birth, addresses, nicknames, or phone number.
+Make sure that the password is completely unrelated to your personal information such as date of birth, addresses, nicknames, or phone numbers.

 For an additional layer of security and protection, you should enable the use of two-factor authentication whenever possible to verify your identity.